Don’t miss our adorable FREE Ladybug Crafts packet (with a snack idea too)!

 - As an extra challenge, try to model your painting after a real ladybird beetle (aka ladybug).
 See the images earlier in the blog for ideas!

-- Add two eyes, two antennae, six legs, and don’t forget to draw a line down the middle to show it has two wings.
+- Add two eyes, two antennae, and six legs.
+Don’t forget to draw a line down the middle to show it has two wings.

 Be sure to download all these fun ladybug crafts in our free printable PDF!